 Today’s quote seems to be one of those sayings that is part of our cultural consciousness.
 Let’s see if there is any Biblical truth to it…

 Days like today come with mixed emotions from many, but not to the families of the Pan Am Flight 103 victims.
 We know that today they can rest knowing that justice has been done.
 This morning the world heard the news that Muammar Qaddafi was killed.

 While the killing of any person is not a reason to rejoice, there are scores of people doing just that today, but with good reason.
-Qaddafi’s atrocities over the many decades are very well documented, and so it’s hard to not feel that he has earned his reward.
-We do know that the Bible teaches us that a man will reap what he sows, and so today is…
+Qaddafi’s atrocities over the many decades are very well documented.
+And then there are those who have supported and defended him over the years.
+The Bible teaches us that a man will reap what he sows, and so today is…